 The future is exciting

 One thing is for sure- no one knows exactly where the industry is heading or exactly what it will look like in 10 years’ time.
 What is great to see is, after decades of stagnation, the industry is changing at a light speed pace.
 Only time will tell which products, solutions and companies will stand the test of time and will win out overall.
-What is important, however, is that, as agents, we have to continue to look to the future and to look to constantly innovate, evolve and improve to always be better than we were yesterday.
+What is important, however, is that, as letting and estate agents, we have to continue to look to the future and to look to constantly innovate, evolve and improve to always be better than we were yesterday.
 We will get some things right and some things wrong but we will get better and the winners, at the end of the day, will be the consumers- and that means eferyone we come in to contact with: landlords, tenants, sellers and buyers.